 Take advantage of nature’s offer and get new plants for free – harvest seeds from your own garden, or even local streets or woodland.
-You can collect seeds from trees, shrubs, annuals, perennials and biennials, plus herbs and ornamental grasses.
+You can collect them from trees, shrubs, annuals, perennials and biennials, plus herbs and ornamental grasses.

 Different plants have different ways of storing their seeds.
 They can come in pods, berries and capsules like poppies.
 Many trees produce winged seeds.
-If you want to collect seeds from a plant, remember not to deadhead it.
+If you want to collect them from a plant, remember not to deadhead it.

-The most important thing is to collect seeds when they are ripe.
+The most important thing is to collect when they are ripe.
 There is no set time – the plant will give them up when it’s ready.
 Seedheads will often change colour, from green to brown, red or black.

-The seeds themselves may also change colour.
+They may also change colour.
 They will go from green or white to a brown or black colour, indicating that they are ready.
 Flower heads will start to fall apart when the seeds are ripe.

 How to collect seeds